INESCTEC/predico-collabforecast/documentation/docs/listing_open_sessions.md

 # Listing Open Sessions

+The most basic type of interaction is to list existing market sessions.
+Specifically, to check if there is any open market session available at this moment.

+## API Endpoints:

-To interact with the Predico API and retrieve information about open market sessions, you need to make an authenticated GET request to the `/api/v1/market/session` endpoint.
+To interact with the Predicto API and retrieve information about open market sessions, you can use the following endpoints:

+- **GET** [`/api/v1/market/session`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session) - Retrieve list of market sessions (you can filter by 'open' sessions with query parameters)

-!!! info "Access Token Required"
+!!! important "Access Token Required"
     An access token must be included in the `Authorization` header of your request.
 If you haven't obtained an access token yet, please refer to the [Authentication](authentication.md) section.

+!!! tip "Check this out"
+    Check our [Useful Links](useful_links.md) section for additional resources (Jupyter Notebook, API Specifications) to help you get started with the Predico platform.

 ## Retrieving Current Open Sessions